Three methods to verify dynamic light scattering systems with Latex Standards

 If you are a meticulous researcher you may want to test your new Zetasizer.
 Is it really providing the correct size?
-One of the advantages of dynamic light scattering is that there are no tweakable adjustments, it is all physics: laser wave length, scattering angle, refractive index of the dispersant are all known in advance and are given parameters for the optical setup and sample.
+One of the advantages of dynamic light scattering is that there are no tweakable adjustments.
+DLS is all physics: laser wave length, scattering angle, refractive index of the dispersant are all known parameters in advance.
+The optical setup and sample determine the selection of these.
 Nevertheless, it is a good idea to check and verify the performance of the system.
 One of the most common methods for this verification is the use of latex standards.
 There are several ways to determine whether your dynamic light scattering system is OK.
 Here is a selection of the three most often encountered by our customers.

 PS: there is also a technical note listing some results from standards “Measuring Latex Standards by Dynamic Light Scattering”